voed/VirtualDesktop/README.md

 ## VirtualDesktop
+.Net 5 version of [VirtualDesktop](https://github.com/Grabacr07/VirtualDesktop).
+Based on [@mntone](https://github.com/mntone/VirtualDesktop)'s branch.

 VirtualDesktop is C# wrapper for [IVirtualDesktopManager](https://msdn.microsoft.com/en-us/library/windows/desktop/mt186440%28v%3Dvs.85%29.aspx) on Windows 10.

 ## Features

-* Switch, add, and remove a Virtual Desktop.
+* Switch, add, edit and remove a Virtual Desktop.
 * Move the window in the same process to any Virtual Desktop.
 * Move the window of another process to any Virtual Desktop (Support in version 2.0 or later).